metio/terraform-provider-k8s/docs/data-sources/addons_cluster_x_k8s_io_cluster_resource_set_binding_v1beta1_manifest.md

 Optional:

 - `bindings` (Attributes List) Bindings is a list of ClusterResourceSets and their resources. (see [below for nested schema](#nestedatt--spec--bindings))
-- `cluster_name` (String) ClusterName is the name of the Cluster this binding applies to.Note: this field mandatory in v1beta2.
+- `cluster_name` (String) ClusterName is the name of the Cluster this binding applies to.
+Note: this field mandatory in v1beta2.

 <a id="nestedatt--spec--bindings"></a>
 ### Nested Schema for `spec.bindings`